whileseated/Telegram-RSS/README.md

 ```

 The commands available in the script are:
-- add a feed (paste a rss/atom feed into the tool without typing add)
+- add a feed (paste a rss/atom feed directly into the tool, no need to preface with "add")
 - "check" (checks all feeds for latest post)
 - "remove" (unsubscribe from a feed in feeds.txt with a UI picker)

 ![alt text](telegram_rss.GIF)

 To Do:
-- Create commands via botfather
+- Instructions on how to create commands via botfather
 - Have script "check" feeds on its own every 15 minutes
 - Explain how to retrieve token & chat ID
+- Need message for when /start occurs